-The South Pasadena lawyers at Kovar Law Group help clients resolve the disputes that arise out of contracts and agreements.
+The St. Petersburg lawyers at Kovar Law Group help clients resolve the disputes that arise out of contracts and agreements.
 For business owners, it is essential to know what to do if you entered a contract and things haven’t turned out the way you expected.
 Our attorneys can provide you with the knowledgeable assistance you need to understand your legal rights.
 We help clients enforce contracts through a variety of means, including litigation.
 Our firm also represents clients who have breached or have been accused of breaching an agreement.
 We have the skills necessary to represent you or your business when you are on either side of a breach of contract claim.

 Breach of contract is a fairly common occurrence in the world of business.
 A breach occurs when someone violates the terms of an agreement.
 A breach can occur at any time after the creation of a contract.
 Either party can cause a breach through its actions or inactions.
 Some breaches are justified under the law and others are not.
 Some breaches are small.
 In these cases, the parties may be able to continue performance under their agreement.
 Breaches that are serious enough to disrupt the entire purpose of the contract may be considered material breaches, rendering the contract void.
 Breaches occur for many reasons.
 We represent clients in all types of breach of contract cases, including: